olpeh/olpeh.github.io/_drafts/react-suspense.md

 ## React lazy and Suspense

 React 16.6., which was released on October 23, 2018 came with built-in support for code splitting using dynamic imports.
-The feature for lazily importing components is called react lazy.
+The feature for lazily importing component code is called react lazy.
 React lazy allows you to use the dynamically imported component as if it was a normal component.
 Suspense, on the other hand, is a feature that allows displaying a fallback content in place of a component if the component's module is not loaded yet.